 - Menopause Counseling and Management

-GARDASIL is a vaccine indicated in girls and women 9 through 26 years of age for the prevention of cervical, vulvar, and vaginal cancers; precancerous or dysplastic lesions; and genital warts caused by human papillomavirus (HPV) Types 6, 11, 16, and 18.
-GARDASIL is also indicated in boys and men 9 through 26 years of age for the prevention of genital warts caused by HPV Types 6 and 11.
+GARDASIL is a vaccine indicated in people 9 through 26 years of age for the prevention of cervical, vulvar, and vaginal cancers; precancerous or dysplastic lesions; and genital warts caused by human papillomavirus (HPV) Types 6, 11, 16, and 18.
+GARDASIL is also indicated for the prevention of genital warts caused by HPV Types 6 and 11.
 More information, including financial assistance, on Gardasil® at Choices.

 Meet Mia Peake, Choices Outreach Coordinator.
 Mia is our new LGBTQ and PrEP services specialist.
 If you have questions about any of our LGBTQ services Mia can help you!
 Contact her at firstname.lastname@example.org.

 Survey of LGBTQ community in Memphis resulted in this comprehensive guide to everything from restaurants to dry cleaners and healthcare providers that are friendly to the LGBT community.

 Local agency which empowers, connects, educates and advocates for our Memphis LGBTQ community.

 The HRC Foundation, in partnership with Whitman-Walker Health, released Safer Sex for Trans Bodies, a comprehensive sexual health guide for transgender and gender expansive people and their partners.
 The guide is written by and for members of the transgender community and offers them a long-overdue resource on potentially life-saving and affirming practices, from respectful terminology and definitions to helpful practices for sexual health following transition-related care.